Welcome to Denmark

 If you do not pass the module test within stipulated time, you will need a new voucher to continue your Danish course.

 When you complete a module the voucher is no longer valid.
-In that way you can end up using the vouchers without being able to complete the course for free.
+In that way you can end up using the vouchers without being able to complete the course.

 Why do we give international citizens vouchers?